 Director, Registered Psychologist

 Dr. McConnell is a staff psychologist and head of the Neuropsychiatry Clinic at BC Children’s Hospital and a Clinical Instructor in the Department of Psychiatry at the University of British Columbia.
 In these roles, she is involved in assessment, treatment, consultation, and teaching centred around children and youth with neurodevelopmental conditions and mental health concerns.
-She also helped to develop the first group therapy manual for treatment of childhood tics/Tourette Syndrome.
+She also helped to develop the “Tic Busters” group program for treatment of childhood tics.
 She is a member of several professional organizations, including the BC Psychological Association and the Canadian Association of Cognitive and Behavioural Therapies (CACBT).
 She is registered with the College of Psychologists of British Columbia (Registrant #01762), and is certified in cognitive-behavioural therapy through CACBT.